 Highlight the accomplishments of your employees and help them leverage their areas of success.
-Not only will this improve their profiles in the company and potentially lead to a promotion or a raise, but it will promote a positive view of themselves and their capabilities.
+Not only will this improve the profile of the accomplished employee in the company and potentially lead to a promotion or a raise, but it will promote a positive view of themselves and their capabilities.

-Meet with every employee to discuss and review what is going right on the job.
-By not always focusing on what is wrong with their work and seeing it as a challenge, employees can focus on and appreciate the many opportunities for making their jobs work for them.
+Have a meeting with every employee to discuss and review what is going right on the job.
+By not always focusing on what is wrong with their work and seeing it as a challenge, employees can focus on and appreciate the many opportunities present for making their jobs work for them.